-Fasting is a mercy in itself.
+Fasting is mercy in itself.
 Constantly renewing your intentions will keep up morale and motivation.
 Don’t forget to remind yourself that you are fasting for the sake of Allah and not simply starving yourself.
 Insha’Allah this should keep you steadfast.

 4. Practice being merciful

-Allah says that those who are merciful will be shown mercy, so go that extra mile for your family, neighbours and friends this month.
+Allah says that those who are merciful will be shown mercy, so go that extra mile for your family, neighbors, and friends this month.
 Be extra patient with your siblings and carry out simple acts of kindness such as offering your seat on the bus.

-A lot of people wait for the reward of the last ten days, but it is better not to delay charity even if that means giving less then you intended at the beginning so you can also catch the reward of the last days.
+A lot of people wait for the reward of the last ten days, but it is better not to delay charity even if that means giving less than you intended at the beginning so you can also catch the reward of the last days.
 Allah loves those who help the ones in need and in giving charity you help your brother and yourself.
 There is more reward in giving charity secretly but there is still plenty of reward in giving it openly, ‘If you disclose your Sadaqah, it is well; but if you conceal them and give them to the poor, that is better for you.”
 (Qur’an 2:271)

 6. Practicing the Sunnah

-Preplan your sahur meal to encourage yourself to wake up in the early hours of the morning, even if it is just to have an odd number of dates and some milk.
+Preplan your suhoor meal to encourage yourself to wake up in the early hours of the morning, even if it is just to have an odd number of dates and some milk.
 The Prophet (saw) said, ‘there are blessings in this meal’.
 It is what distinguishes our fasts from those of the People of the Book.

-7. Looking after your neighbours
+7. Looking after your neighbors

 The last ten days are mostly spent in seclusion as people try to get closer to Allah during these days.
 Spending time with your fellow brothers and sisters is more convenient during the beginning of Ramadan, but don’t forget to be there for friends and loved ones.
 Volunteering at your local mosque or something as simple as helping your mother cook the iftar meal is a great way of showing kindness to others.
 Remember, Sadaqah starts in the home and with family and friends.